 - and finally, among this set of actions, cooperating with relevant international actors.

 The Council and its Member States also called on online platforms and Member States to intensify their efforts in promoting transparency in election-related online activities.
-Online platforms have to invest the necessary resources to deal with election-related online activities in a responsible, accountable and consistent manner, including by:
+Online platforms have to invest the necessary resources to deal with election-related online activities in a responsible, accountable and consistent manner.

-In order to contribute to the efforts of countering disinformation, the Romanian Presidency of the EU Council has launched a mapping exercise to identify the actions undertaken at the national level which demonstrated the significant efforts made by Member States to combat disinformation.
-The answers provided by the delegations will form the basis of a synthesis report that will feed into discussions on the possible ways forward, even beyond the 2019 elections, foreseen for the next European Council in June.
+In order to contribute to the efforts of countering disinformation, the Romanian Presidency of the EU Council has completed a mapping exercise to identify the actions undertaken at the national level which demonstrated the significant efforts made by Member States to combat disinformation.
+Through the mapping exercise, the Presidency has gathered relevant information and identified some common trends, approaches and challenges, such as: